GianRothfuchs/blockchain/Ethereum_SmartContracts/Dapps.md

 ~~~

 ### Smart Contract Deployment
 The command *$ truffle migrate --reset* will migrate the SC and the aritfacts to the local Blockchain.
+In essence this just runs all the .js files in the migration folder.
 The *--reset* option makes sure any old versions of the SC on the Blockchain is updated with the new one.
 Note once the SC has been deployed to the Blockchain it cannot be updated anymore. however, escape hatches offer a solution to this.

 ### Truffle Console
 Truffle Console Creates a commandline interface to the accounts crreated on the test Blockchain and to the managment APIs.
 Examples: